 Are you looking for an honest and reliable roofing contractor near Buffalo, NY?
 Then we are proud to share that many homeowners trust OConnor Contracting.
 We have been installing metal roofs for years and know exactly how the weather works in our town.
 Our team can also explain the whole metal roofing system and installation process.

-We hope this article gives you a better understanding of different types of metal roofs.
-You can also learn about different metal roof components in our previous blog.
+We hope this article gives you a better understanding of different metal roofing types.
+You can also learn about the different components of a metal roof in our previous blog.
 We are dedicated to helping the community through detailed information so they can make informed decisions about their next roofing project.

 If you need more help, we can also offer you free estimates and roof inspections.
 Safety and financial planning are critical to every home and business.
 Call us at (716) 600-7663, and we will help you pick the right metal roof within your budget.